Preventing Canine Heatstroke: Tips to Keep Your Dog Safe

 Considering Indoor Exercise Options

 If the weather is too hot for outdoor activities, or if your dog needs less physical stimulation, indoor exercise can be a great alternative.
-Set up an indoor play area with toys and activities tailored to your dog's needs.
-Puzzle toys, interactive games, and obedience training can provide mental stimulation while keeping your dog physically in the comfort of an air-conditioned environment.
+Set up an indoor play area with and activities tailored to your dog's needs.
+Puzzle toys, interactive games, and obedience training can provide while keeping your dog physically active in the comfort of an air-conditioned environment.

 Proper Grooming and Coat Care